ak84984/practice-recipes/README.md

 # practice-recipes
-This project uses basic HTML skills to set up a website for a recipe.
+This project uses basic HTML skills to set up a website for various recipes.